adamzwickey/todos-docs/docs/todos-concourse/index.md

 ## Using the pipelines

-The pipelines assume the existence of **source-code**, in the context of the Todo set of apps such **source-code** is backed back individual git repositories.
+The Pipeline assume the existence of **source-code**, in the context of the Todo set of apps such **source-code** is backed back individual git repositories.
+Additionally the **source-code** in the actual repository is assumed to be maven based with build-info enabled.

+### Clone this repository

+docker-compose up -d